How Brexit will change travel

 How about the other way round?

-Sure.
+EU citizens can travel to the UK without too many problems.
 The UK has never closed its borders at any point during the pandemic.
 Anyone can enter as long as they have a visa or visa exemption -- you just need to fill in a passenger locator form, and you should self-isolate for 10 days on arrival (or five days, if using the "Test to Release" scheme) unless coming from a country on the "travel corridors" list.

 Will it be cheaper to visit the UK?